Insight-Group/MFIN7036/Data-Visualization.md

 # Data Visualization
 Followed by Data Reshaping and Preprocessing, we obtained a series of tokenized words.
 Due to the large amount of data set, it is hard for us to uderstand the underlying trends and patterns.
-Therefore, the data visulization becomes neccesary.
+Therefore, the data visualization becomes neccesary.
 As a part of data visulization, the frequency table and wordclouds are genenarated to tell the story behind the data.

 ## 1. Process
 ### 1.1 Generating Frequency Set